-Our programs are designed to get you into a studio as soon as possible.
+Our music courses and programs are designed to get you into a studio as soon as possible.
 There is no downtime once you and your mentor have established a schedule – skip the classroom and get right to work.
 The curriculum (yes, there are e-books to read) has been refined to make sure there are no wasted moments.

 That means when you enter our program, there isn’t a moment to lose.
 Our most successful graduates understand the opportunity and make the most of it by showing up on time, absorbing everything they can, and putting it into practice on their own.
 Remember, this isn’t a hobby anymore.

 This is potentially the first stop on your way to making a career in electronic music using Ableton Live.
 To sweeten the deal, we’ve made it so you don’t have to move to New York, Los Angeles, or Miami to learn the industry.
 Recording Connection has more than 120 locations throughout the United States and Canada.

 Learn how to make the music you love with an industry professional that’s already located near you.
 All you have to do is apply for the program and get ready to put in some serious sweat, and tears.
 You ready?